Concepts

 • Evaluator - Judges each fix against the original plan intent.
 Accepts strict improvements; rejects changes that alter intent.

-This three-step pattern (blind review - fix - evaluate) applies to code review, plan review, architecture review, and cohesion review.
+This three-step pattern (blind review - fix - evaluate) applies to code review and to the planning-quality review of compiled plan-set artifacts.
 The evaluator is the safety valve: it keeps the fixer from over-correcting.

 Harnesses